razielgdn/risingembeddedmx/about/en/about-en.md

 Research and development of embedded systems, focused on Linux and Android environments.
 Worked with NXP devices including **i.MX8** and **i.MX6** SoCs, utilizing Yocto Project and Android sources to set up and configure embedded systems for diverse applications and customers.

-- Role Activities
-  - Configured and adapted display and touchpad drivers for Sabre SD board-based hardware.
+**Role Activities**
+- Touchpad Driver Configuration: Enabled and configured the touchpad driver for a display screen on a tablet prototype for table saw tool application.
+Used Yocto Project to create a Linux system, modifying the device tree to connect the touchpad inputs and outputs.
+Modified a kernel module from a demo to adapt it to the development board that running the system.
-  - Calibrated RAM and Flash memory for an i.MX6-based device.
+- Calibrated RAM and Flash memory for an i.MX6-based device using U-Boot to run stress tests.
-  - Supported a customer in configuring and optimizing the NXP eCockpit system.
+- Dual OS Implementation: Created a Yocto Project image to run two operating systems simultaneously on the NXP i.MX8QM platform (system on chip with 6 processors and 4 microcontrollers).
+Wrote configurations in the System Controller Firmware (SCFW), which was the firmware for a Cortex-M4 microcontroller that manages system peripherals (UARTs, CAN, I2C, SPI, HDMI).
+Update the device tree to use the multimedia peripherials as HDMI, Audio and Communications.
-  - Researched and supported customers in using the System Controller Firmware (SCFW) on NXP i.MX8QM and i.MX8QX development boards.
+- Researched and supported customers in using the SCFW on NXP i.MX8QM and i.MX8QX development boards.
+- Analyzed the root cause of an issue in an automotive dashboard based in embedded Linux.
+To identify the cause, I created a bash script to generate logs that revealed when the system was failing.

 - Configured embedded systems for diverse applications using Yocto Project and Android sources.
 - Utilized the following tools and technologies:
   - **Languages**: C/C++, Bash.